 For CCI+, we continued the strategy of further refining the user requirements from one phase of the Sea Ice ECV to the next one.
 Hence, after the broad user survey in phase 1 and the survey among end users of our products in phase 2, we now had detailed discussions with individual researchers to examine the needs of a broad range of users.
 The researchers from which we had input so far cover the range of large-scale climate research with no particular focus on sea-ice, large-scale climate research with a particular focus on sea-ice, sea-ice model development and evaluation, data assimilation for seasonal and decadal climate forecasts, and data assimilation for reanalyses.
+Discussions were also held with end-users such as authors of IPCC AR6 to best understand their need in the context of IPCC reports.

-Based on these discussions, which we will continue to further refine the scope of this document, we established that independent of the detailed use cases that became apparent in the phase 2 survey, the users of our sea-ice data can broadly be divided into two groups.
+Based on these discussions, which we will continue to further refine throughout the duration of this project, we established that independent of the detailed use cases that became apparent in the phase 2 survey, the users of our sea-ice data can broadly be divided into two groups.
 The requirements of each of these two groups is fairly independent of the actual sea-ice variable (concentration, thickness), which is why in the following we split the discussion of user needs primarily along these groups rather than along the actual sea ice ECV products.